Develop creative, technical skills through the UW-Stevens Point Division of Interior Architecture

 Exam).
 For more information about NCIDQ Exam eligibility visit cidq.org/eligibility-requirements.

-In the fall of 2020 UW-Stevens Point will launch the new School of Design* bringing together Art, Graphic Design, and Interior Architecture and collaborating with other creative disciplines including Media Studies, Theatre Tech, Museum Studies, and Arts Management.
+In the fall of 2020 UW-Stevens Point will launch the new School of Design and Communication* bringing together Art, Graphic Design, Interior Architecture, Media Studies and Professional Communication and collaborating with other creative disciplines including, Theatre Design and Technology, Museum Studies, and Arts Management.